Backpacking South America is a worthwhile adventure that I believe everyone should experience.

 I’m also a big fan of the She’s Birdie Personal Alarm (15% off with code JESSIEONAJOURNEY15), which blares as loud as a firetruck when you pull off the pin.
 I wear mine like a bracelet when walking alone at night or hiking.
-Use promo code “JOURNEY10” for $6 off their online store.

 When my luggage was lost for a week when backpacking, my travel insurance reimbursed me for the toiletries and clothing I had to buy while waiting for it to be returned.